Samsung/ColorPatternTracker/README.md

 <img src="https://raw.githubusercontent.com/Samsung/ColorPatternTracker/master/Documents/images/updateGeomOff.jpg" alt="update geometry off" width="800px" height="440px">
 Tracker phone with “update geometry" feature off.

-Following are the instructions for registering multiple patterns:
+**Instructions for registering multiple patterns:**

+0. Paste multiple patterns on the VR Phone.

 1. Click the “Update Geom: off" button so that it show “Update Geom: on"

 2. Place the camera of the Tracker phone so that the Pattern 0 and one